epicchainlabs/epicchain-blockchaintoolkit-library/readme.md

 ## Persistence

-This library contains two `Epic.Persistence.IStore` implementations:
+This library contains two `EpicChain.Persistence.IStore` implementations:

 - **RocksDbStore**: This implementation stores blockchain information in a [RocksDb](https://rocksdb.org/).
 It is similar to the RocksDbStore implementation in [epic-modules](https://github.com/epicchain/epic-modules), but is optimized for developer scenarios, including live checkpoint support.

-- **MemoryTrackingStore**: This implementation sits on top of any `Epic.Persistence.IReadOnlyStore` implementation and stores all changes in memory.
+- **MemoryTrackingStore**: This implementation sits on top of any `EpicChain.Persistence.IReadOnlyStore` implementation and stores all changes in memory.
 This enables test/debug runs to use live data without persisting further changes.

-- **PersistentTrackingStore**: This implementation sits on top of any `Epic.Persistence.IReadOnlyStore` implementation and stores all changes on disk.
+- **PersistentTrackingStore**: This implementation sits on top of any `EpicChain.Persistence.IReadOnlyStore` implementation and stores all changes on disk.

-- **CheckpointStore**: This implementation of `Epic.Persistence.IReadOnlyStore` pulls data from an Epic Express checkpoint.
+- **CheckpointStore**: This implementation of `EpicChain.Persistence.IReadOnlyStore` pulls data from an Epic Express checkpoint.
 Combined with a tracking store, this enables test/debug runs to use live data without persisting further changes.

-- **StateServiceStore**: This implementation of `Epic.Persistence.IReadOnlyStore` sits on top of a [StateService node](https://github.com/epicchain/epic-modules/tree/master/src/StateService) running with `FullState: true`.
+- **StateServiceStore**: This implementation of `EpicChain.Persistence.IReadOnlyStore` sits on top of a [StateService node](https://github.com/epicchain/epic-modules/tree/master/src/StateService) running with `FullState: true`.
 Combined with a tracking store, this enables code to use live data from a public EpicChain network such as MainNet or TestNet.

 ## Trace Models